A visual introduction to information theory

 \section{Introduction}

-In the 1940s, Claude Shannon \cite{Shannon1948} showed that a precise mathematical definition of information arises directly from the axioms of probability.
-Since then, information theory has served as a foundation for the digital world we live in today by defining the limits of data compression and the reliable transmission of data across noisy networks.
-In addition, the mathematical tools it provides have found numerous applications in diverse areas such as statistics, machine learning, cryptography, quantum computing, biology, and many others.
+In the 1940s, Claude Shannon \cite{Shannon1948} gave information a precise mathematical definition grounded in probability.
+Since then, information theory has established the fundamental limits of data compression and reliable transmission across noisy networks, forming a foundation for the digital world.
+Its mathematical tools have found applications in statistics, machine learning, cryptography, quantum computing, biology, and many other areas.

 Here we introduce the foundations of information theory, with an emphasis on intuition.
-This is meant to serve as a minimal introduction to key ideas; the textbooks \cite{MacKay2005, Cover2011} as well as Shannon's original formulation \cite{Shannon1948} offer a more comprehensive treatment.
+This is a concise introduction to key ideas; the textbooks \cite{MacKay2005, Cover2011} and Shannon's original formulation \cite{Shannon1948} offer a more comprehensive treatment.

 \paragraph{Main ideas}